karmab/kcli/docs/index.rst

    kcli expose plan -f your_plan.yml -P param1=value1 -P param2=value plan_name

-The indicated parameters are the ones from the plan that you want to expose to the user upon provisioning, with their corresponding default value.
+The indicated parameters are the ones from the plan that you want to expose to the user upon provisioning, with a provided default value that they’ll be able to overwrite.

 When the user reprovisions, In addition to those parameters, he will be able to specify: